itscomputers/ebe-python/README.md

-# number-theory-library
+# numth
-a (n unfinished but in progress) number theory library
+a (n unfinished but in progress) number theory package